PaoloMazzon/Astro/docs/AssetCompiler.md

     {
       "file": "font.ttf",
       "name": "...",
-      "size": size of the font to load,
+      "size": "size of the font to load",
-      "aa": boolean to enable anti-aliasing,
+      "aa": "boolean to enable anti-aliasing",
-      "ustart": beginning of unicode range to load, "uend": end of unicode range to load
+      "ustart": "beginning of unicode range to load", "uend": "end of unicode range to load"
     }
   ]
 }